Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 All therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not.
 (Mat 23:1-3)

-The logic was not far off considering that they had sacrificed for hundreds of years now knowing it had all been a symbol of Christ pointing to His death, and now taking part was a remembrance of that same event.
-And so they did not see it contradicting, whether performed before the cross or after, they both were to point to Christ and the only real way to salvation.
-However in the letters to the Hebrew, they are told that these sacrifices are no longer needed after Christ died on the cross, rather they would take away the focus of salvation through Christ, giving many Jews a false sense of security.
-The ritual laws were therefore now hindering Jews for feeling the need of atonement through the blood Christ, thinking their sacrificial system was good enough for salvation.
-Some tried to combine them, thinking salvation was in both.
-When the heathen was converting some even tried to make them adopt all these practices as they thought they were still needed.
-And so many of Pauls letters address this problem.
+The logic was not far off, considering they had sacrificed for hundreds of years, now understanding that it had all been a symbol of Christ pointing to His death, and that continuing to take part was a remembrance of that same event.
+They did not see a contradiction: whether performed before the cross or after, both pointed to Christ and the only true way to salvation.
+However, in the letter to the Hebrews, they are told that these sacrifices are no longer needed after Christ died on the cross.
+Rather, they would draw focus away from salvation through Christ, giving many Jews a false sense of security.
+The ritual laws were therefore now hindering Jews from feeling the need for atonement through the blood of Christ, as they believed their sacrificial system was sufficient for salvation.
+Some tried to combine the two, thinking salvation lay in both.
+When the Gentiles were converting, some even tried to make them adopt all these practices, believing they were still necessary.
+Many of Paul’s letters address this problem.

-It’s important to understand that circumcision, which was debated, was what any pagan had to do in order to be part of the Jewish ritual system.
-If someone wasn’t circumcised they could not dine with a jew or take part in any of the rituals.
-Even the Passover, no uncircumcised could join in that meal together with the Jew, and Jesus was the fulfillment of the Passover lamb.
-So some thought in order to take part in Jesus, God’s lamb, circumsion was needed.
+It is important to understand that circumcision, which was at the heart of the debate, was what any Gentile had to undergo in order to be part of the Jewish ritual system.
+If someone was not circumcised, they could not dine with a Jew or take part in any of the rituals.
+Even at Passover, no uncircumcised person could join in the meal together with the Jews, and Jesus was the fulfillment of the Passover lamb.
+So some believed that in order to partake in Jesus, God’s lamb, circumcision was necessary.

 “And when a stranger shall sojourn with thee, and will keep the Passover to the LORD, let all his males be circumcised, and then let him come near and keep it; and he shall be as one that is born in the land: for no uncircumcised person shall eat thereof” (Exo.12,48).

-And so this is why some claim the converted pagans had to be circumcised in order to be part of the “family”, as the stranger always had to be in the past.
+This is why some claimed that converted Gentiles had to be circumcised in order to be part of the “family,” as the stranger had always been required to be in the past.

-That this is what the matter was about is evident when the Jewish Christians in Jerusalem, long after the council, tells Paul to partake in a cleansing ritual at the temple that involved animals sacrifice and they say:
+That this is what the matter concerned is evident when the Jewish Christians in Jerusalem, long after the Council, tell Paul to take part in a cleansing ritual at the temple that involved animal sacrifice, saying:

 Here it becomes clear that the matter was tied to the Jewish ritual services.
-However, as the council had concluded, if they followed the above requirements that involved cleansing themselves from the specific pagan customs, they could take part in the Jewish-Christian worship gatherings, although not in the Jewish.
-Even though Peter had been in the Jerusalem council and part of them deciding the pagan-Jesus believers didn’t have to be circumcised to take part in the Christian congregation, he still struggled with his decision later.
-Paul is very upset with Peter when he writes:
+However, as the Council had concluded, if the Gentiles followed the above requirements involving cleansing themselves from specific pagan customs, they could take part in the Jewish-Christian worship gatherings, although not in the Jewish ones.
+Even though Peter had been part of the Jerusalem Council and among those who decided that Gentile believers in Jesus did not need to be circumcised to take part in the Christian congregation, he later struggled with that decision.
+Paul is greatly upset with Peter when he writes:

 “But when Peter was come to Antioch, I withstood him to the face, because he was to be blamed.
 For before that certain came from James, he did eat with the Gentiles: but when they were come, he withdrew and separated himself, fearing them which were of the circumcision.
 And the other Jews dissembled likewise with him; insomuch that Barnabas also was carried away with their dissimulation” (Gal 2:11-13).

-The reason the Jerusalem council is so misunderstood is that we have little concept today of the struggle that was then.
+The reason the Jerusalem Council is so misunderstood is that we have little concept today of the struggle that existed at that time.

-Even when it came to food, many feared to eat that which was made by the pagan-Christians as they were not learned in all the rules and regulations that the Jews had added to God’s law.
+Even when it came to food, many feared to eat what had been prepared by Gentile Christians, as they were not versed in all the rules and regulations the Jews had added to God’s law.
 Paul also addressed this in his letters (Rom 14:2).
-Many think Peter, in the vision given him, was told to eat unclean animals.
-But the cloth with animals contained both clean and unclean and Peter regarded the clean as unclean because of contamination.
-It was a metaphor of then Jewish thinking.
-It’s in Peters response:
+Many believe that, in the vision he received, Peter was told to eat unclean animals.
+But the sheet containing the animals held both clean and unclean ones, and Peter regarded the clean as unclean because of contamination.
+It was a metaphor for the Jewish thinking of the time, as is evident in Peter’s response:

 “But Peter said, Not so, Lord; for I have never eaten any thing that is common or unclean” (Act 10:14)

-The word unclean means it’s against the laws but the word “common” is the Greek “koinos” which means: “common, that is, (literally) shared by all or several, or (ceremonially) profane”.
-Peter would not even eat the meat that he could eat because it was lying together with the unclean and therefor had been contaminated.
-The jews had this understanding about themselves as well, that they would be unclean by being in the company of pagans.
-God replies to Peter:
+The word “unclean” means it is against the law, but the word “common” is the Greek “koinos,” which means “common, that is, (literally) shared by all or several, or (ceremonially) profane.”
+Peter would not even eat the meat he was permitted to eat because it lay together with the unclean and had therefore been contaminated.
+The Jews held this same understanding about themselves: that they would become unclean by being in the company of Gentiles.
+God then replies to Peter:

 “And the voice spake unto him again the second time, What God hath cleansed, that call not thou common” (Acts.10,15)

-Note that God does not say that which is “unclean” is cleansed, but that which Peter called “common”.
-Peter knew this wasn’t about food when he explained the meaning of the vision:
+Note that God does not say that which is “unclean” has been cleansed, but rather that which Peter called “common.”
+Peter himself knew this was not about food when he explained the meaning of the vision:

 “And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean” (Act 10:28)

-Peter doesn’t say he learned from the vision that he could now eat pork, but he said God had shown him he would not be unclean by visiting these converted heathens and that he should not view them which has turned to God as unclean.
-But today, taken entirely out of context, Christians think God gave Peter the vision so he would no longer follow the health laws of the Bible.
-Cornelius was a heathen, but followed the religion of the Jews: “A devout man, and one that feared God with all his house” (Act.10,2) He was clean, and Peter was not allowed to call either him or himself unclean by the union.
-Those who had turned to God, was to be considered clean even though they were not Jewish by flesh and by circumcision.
+Peter does not say he learned from the vision that he could now eat pork.
+Rather, he says God had shown him he would not be made unclean by visiting these converted Gentiles, and that he should not regard those who had turned to God as unclean.
+Yet today, taken entirely out of context, Christians believe God gave Peter the vision so that he would no longer need to follow the health laws of the Bible.
+Cornelius was a Gentile, but he followed the religion of the Jews: “A devout man, and one that feared God with all his house” (Acts 10:2).
+He was clean, and Peter was not permitted to call either of them unclean on account of their meeting.
+Those who had turned to God were to be considered clean, even though they were not Jewish by birth or by circumcision.

 Back to the Council:

-Right after the original Jerusalem Council, Paul went to Antioch where he informed everyone of the verdict of the council, for the new believers to stay away from the practices of the heathen.
-Actually, all the things listed in the council’s letter was tied to heathen practices that they wished they would abstain from.
-As they felt the union with such believers defiled the congregation.
-Besides that, they said, they would place on them no burden.
-Meaning no additional requirements from them personally in order to take part in the new family.
-As they conclude, in the Council, after listing all the things tied to heathen practices:
+Right after the original Jerusalem Council, Paul went to Antioch, where he informed everyone of the Council’s verdict: that new believers should stay away from the practices of the Gentiles.
+In fact, all the things listed in the Council’s letter were tied to Gentile practices they wished the converts would abstain from, as they felt that fellowship with such practices defiled the congregation.
+Beyond that, they said they would place no further burden on them, meaning no additional requirements to join the new family.
+As the Council concludes, after listing all the things tied to Gentile practices:

 «For Moses of old time hath in every city them that preach him, being read in the synagogues every sabbath day.» (Acts.15,21)

-Sabbath IS mentioned in the Council as the day they can envolve in knowledge, and that there were preachers of the law in every city available to share the truth on that day.
-In other words, they the council, were not writing a new law, just giving some complementary word of advice to the teaching they were already receiving and would receive in the congregation on the Sabbath.
+The Sabbath IS mentioned in the Council as the day on which they could grow in knowledge, and that there were preachers of the law available in every city to share the truth on that day.
+In other words, the Council was not writing a new law, but simply offering some complementary words of guidance alongside the teaching the believers were already receiving and would continue to receive in the congregation on the Sabbath.

-But the converted heathen did not go to the synagogue?
-In the beginning, they actually did.
-The properly converts went inside and some waited outside so it could be preached to them as well.
-There were no churches in the beginning, only synagogues.
-Some accepted the faith, some didn’t.
-And we can see it in the book of Acts chapter 13:
+But did the converted Gentiles not go to the synagogue?
+At first, they actually did.
+The fully converted went inside, and some waited outside so that it could be preached to them as well.
+There were no churches at first, only synagogues.
+Some accepted the faith, and some did not.
+We can see this in the book of Acts, chapter 13:

 “But when they departed from Perga, they came to Antioch in Pisidia, and went into the synagogue on the sabbath day, and sat down.